Sickness benefit in general

 If necessary, also check the history and make any necessary adjustments.

-- Go to the Time off tab in the employee's profile.
+- Go to the Absence tab in the employee's profile.

-- Enter the start and end dates of the time off.
+- Enter the start and end dates of the absence.
 The period must exceed 42 calendar days or be connected with other sick leave periods (prior illness request).

 - Answer these questions:

-- Did you still work on the first day of your time off?
+- Did you still work on the first day of your absence?

 - Does your sick leave relate to an organ, tissue, or stem cell donation?